-In that case, be sure that you don’t have a non-compete clause that prevents you from engaging in outside work that might conflict with your current role.
+You’re going to want to be sure that you don’t have a non-compete clause that prevents you from engaging in outside work that might conflict with your current role.
 The last thing you want as a new business owner is to be saddled with a lawsuit that could wipe away any amount of money you put aside for starting a side business.

 Decide What to Tell Your Supervisor

 Even if you’re not legally obligated to tell your supervisor, you may choose to be upfront anyway so there are no secrets or so people don’t find out about your side hustle and think you’re doing it behind their backs or trying to pull one over on the company or staff.
 You wouldn’t want to damage your professional reputation by acting in a less-than-savory manner or mishandling what might be a very delicate situation for all involved.

-Your ultimate goal may be to set aside your W-2 employment in favor of your own business, but if there are no conflicts between the two at this time, you’ve got nothing to worry about.
+Your ultimate goal may be to set aside your W-2 employment in favor of your own business, but if there are no conflicts between the two at this time, you should have nothing to worry about.

-- Personal taxes: However, if you decide not to register your company as an LLC (you do retain the option to do so), then you’ll be required to report any LLC income on your personal tax return.
+- Personal taxes: Under a standard LLC setup, you’ll be required to report any LLC income on your personal tax return.
 This requirement is most frequently satisfied by filling out Schedule C on Form 1040.
 Paying estimated taxes throughout the year will likely be required as well.